 We typically read nonfiction.
 Check the bulletin for upcoming books and dates.

-September through June, except January; 9:00 am, Conference Rom 110
+September through June, except January; 9:00 am, Conference Room 110

 If you consider yourself a young adult, join us and make some new friends.
-We meet twice a month for social time and a devotional.
+We have just started meeting again after COVID.
 Come as you are able, and bring a friend!

 The Mission Outreach Ministry formed this team to plan and implement the initiative to build affordable housing here on FPC’s property.
 All FPC members are invited to participate in this exciting neighborhood mission project.
 We are especially in need of people talented in the art of communication—all communication!
 Facebook, website, Twitter, face-to-face, print, etc.